golemfactory/golem-architecture/docs/gsb-api/gsb-api-concept.md

 A [PubSub](https://en.wikipedia.org/wiki/Publish–subscribe_pattern) pattern implemented as a network overlay.
 Channels will be executed as multiplexed logical channels within the Golem protocol.
 The protocol will enable multiple different callers per registered method.

-**The multiple-caller aspect is out of scope of the PoC** which will support a single caller only.
+**The multiple-caller aspect is out of scope of the PoC** and will only support a single caller.

-Channels are mapped to service names and created via registering a service within the SRAPI module.
+Channels are mapped to service names and created via registering a service within the Golem Service Bus API module.

 Each node is responsible for authorizing calls coming from the network.
 Typically, a requestor manages this kind of service authorization, i.e. by remotely populating whitelists on providers' Golem daemons.